nojronatron/nojronatron.github.io/README.md

 ## Code 401 Things I Want To Learn More About

+-[ ] Android: Implementing and managing data from a DB in a Spinner.
 [ ] Applying themes (style, color, etc) to Android UI, simply and easily.
 [ ] Handling exceptions and execption types in asynchronous programming in Java.
 [X] JUnit Tests: Why do they pass by default, without asserts or any code?
 They would always fail otherwise.
 [ ] Wiring Repositories in Spring.
 [X] Spring MVC especially SQL and other DB APIs.